NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

 [Participants](Participants "wikilink") for a summary.
 Almost everyone made one teleconference or the other.

-### Computing

-*Should people bring their own laptops?* Yes.
+**Should people bring their own laptops?** Yes.
 NESCent will provide wireless networking, table space, and power.
 If you can't bring a laptop let [Dave](Dave "wikilink") know as soon as possible.

-*Which open source [repositories](repositories "wikilink") will we use?*
-We don't specify which repository that you will use.
+**Which open source [repositories](repositories "wikilink") will we use?** We don't specify which repository that you will use.
 We do however, require that you use a repository.
 Keeping things just on your laptop and passing them back and forth on USB sticks is not enough.
 \[Hilmar\]\] suggested that we nail down repositories we want to use ahead of time, and then assemble an instruction page (probably this page) on where repositories live, and how to get a hold of them.
 This